JaimeRado/datacamp_project_bitcoin_market/README.md

 ## This is an academic project from Datacamp

-Exploring the Bitcoin Cryptocurrency Marke
+Exploring the Bitcoin Cryptocurrency Market

 To better understand the growth and impact of Bitcoin and other cryptocurrencies I will, in this project, explore the market capitalization of different cryptocurrencies using Python.